BagToad/GamerPals.xyz/content/docs/info/rules.md

 - Targeting a specific gender or sexual orientation
 - Unsolicited sexual or adjacently sexual direct messages

-## 4. No NSFW or overly graphic material
+## 4. No excessive NSFW or overly graphic material

 We recognize gaming culture has a connection to banter, and some degree of topics not typically "safe for work" will arise.